Bielefeld

-Bielefeld (/de/) is a city in the Ostwestfalen-Lippe Region in the north-east of North Rhine-Westphalia, Germany.
+Bielefeld (/de/) is a city in the Ostwestfalen-Lippe region in the north-east of North Rhine-Westphalia, Germany.
 With a population of 342,952, it is also the most populous city in the administrative region (Regierungsbezirk) of Detmold and the 18th largest city in Germany.

-The historical centre of the city is situated north of the Teutoburg Forest line of hills, but modern Bielefeld also incorporates boroughs on the opposite side and on the hills.
-The city is situated on the Hermannsweg, a hiking trail which runs for 156 km along the length of the Teutoburg Forest.
+The historical centre of the city is situated in the Ravensberg Basin north of the Teutoburg Forest hill range, but modern Bielefeld extends across the range and further south into the flat Westphalian Basin.
+The city is situated on the Hermannsweg, a hiking trail that runs for 156 km along the ridges of the Teutoburg Forest.

 Bielefeld is home to a significant number of internationally operating companies, including Dr. Oetker, DMG Mori (former Gildemeister), Möller Group, Goldbeck and Schüco.
 It has a university and several technical colleges (Fachhochschulen).
-Bielefeld is also known for the Bethel Institution.
+Bielefeld is also known for the Bethel Foundation.

 History

 Founded in 1214 by Count Hermann IV of Ravensberg to guard a pass crossing the Teutoburg Forest, Bielefeld was the "city of linen" as a minor member of the Hanseatic League, known for bleachfields into the 19th century.
-Bielefeld was part of the Kingdom of Westphalia when it was created in 1807.
-In 1815 it was incorporated into the Kingdom of Prussia following the defeat of France and the Congress of Vienna.
+The Peace of Westphalia in 1648 turned Ravensberg, from 1719 Minden-Ravensberg, into a part of Brandenburg–Prussia.
+When Prussia lost its western territories to French control in 1807, Bielefeld became part of the Kingdom of Westphalia.
+In 1813 the region reverted back to the Kingdom of Prussia, and following the defeat of France and the Congress of Vienna in 1815 Bielefeld was incorporated into the newly formed Province of Westphalia.

 After the Cologne-Minden railway opened in 1849, the Bozi brothers constructed the first large mechanised spinning mill in 1851.
 The Ravensberg Spinning Mill was built from 1854 to 1857, and metal works began to open in the 1860s.

 Founded in 1867 as a Bielefeld sewing machine repair company, Dürkoppwerke AG employed 1,665 people in 1892; it used Waffenamt code "WaA547" from 1938 to 1939 as the Dürkopp-Werke, and merged with other Bielefeld companies to form Dürkopp Adler AG in 1990.

 Between 1904 and 1930, Bielefeld grew, opening a rebuilt railway station, a municipal theatre, and finally, the Rudolf-Oetker-Halle concert hall, renowned for its excellent acoustics.
 The Dürkopp car was produced from 1898 to 1927.
 After printing emergency money (Notgeld) in 1923 during the inflation in the Weimar Republic, Bielefeld was one of several towns that printed very attractive and highly collectable banknotes with designs on silk, linen and velvet.
 These pieces were issued by the Bielefeld Stadtsparkasse (town's savings bank) and were sent all around the world in the early 1920s.
 These pieces are known as Stoffgeld – that is, money made from fabric.